 First National Bank of Oklahoma offers various checking accounts to meet different banking needs.
 Their NOW Account requires a pre-set opening deposit and charges a monthly fee of $7.50, which the bank will waive should you maintain an account balance of $1,000 or over.
 This bank account pays out a variable interest rate on balances over $500.

-The bank also offers home, consolidation, bridge, and auto loans.
+The bank also offers home, consolidation, bridge, and auto loans, as well as business banking products.

 - Local bank with over 100 ATMs in the state